ahaldane/ndarray_ducktypes/doc/MaskedArray.md

 During `MaskedArray` construction, when supplying the data and mask as `ndarrays`,  in most cases these are viewed by the `MaskedArray`and will be modified by operations on the `MaskedArray`.
 This can lead to confusing or undesirable behavior if you subsequently use the data array, particularly as `MaskedArray` may fill the data `ndarray` with nonsense values at masked positions.
 To avoid this you can use the `copy=True` argument to the `MaskedArray` constructor.

-The `.mask`. and `.filled` attributes of a `MaskedArray` return readonly views of its internal mask and data arrays, with rare exceptions.
-This means that if you obtain a `.filled()` view of a `MaskedArray` and then modify the `MaskedArray`, the filled `ndarray` will be modified and may now have nonsense values at newly masked positions.
-Use `.copy` on the returned `ndarray` to avoid this.
-The best practice is to always get a new `.filled` array after you modify the `MaskedArray`.
+The `.mask` attribute of a `MaskedArray` is a readonly view of the internal mask data, and will be updated if the `MaskedArray` is assigned to.
+The `.filled()` method on the other hand returns a copy of the data by default, but if the `view` argument is set to `True` it will return a view.
+Use caution with this view, because subsequent assignment to the `MaskedArray` may put nonsense values at masked positions of its internal data array.

 Unlike `ndarray`s, `MaskedArray`s do not support a `.base` attribute which is often used to tell if an array is a view.
-However, it is possible to probe the `.base` attribute of the `ndarray`s returned by `.mask` or `.filled`.
+However, it is possible to probe the `.base` attribute of the `ndarray`s returned by `.mask`, or `.filled` with `view=True`.

 Implementation Details and Cautionary Notes
 -------------------------------------------